Enter a world where magic bubbles just below the surface. . . .

-When the people Jack believes to be his parents send him to Iowa to live with his crazy aunt and uncle, he expects a summer of boredom.
-Little does he know that people in Hazelwood, Iowa are waiting for him.
-And they've been waiting for a long time...
+When Jack is sent to Hazelwood, Iowa, to live with his strange aunt and uncle, he expects a summer of boredom.
+Little does he know that the people of Hazelwood have been waiting for him for quite a long time.

-When he arrives three astonishing things happen: First, he makes friends--not imaginary friends, but actual friends.
-Second, he is beaten up by the town bully; the bullies at home ignore him.
+When he arrives, three astonishing things happen: First, he makes friends -- not imaginary friends but actual friends.
+Second, he is beaten up by the town bully; the bullies at home always ignored him.
 Third, the richest man in town begins to plot Jack's imminent, and hopefully painful, demise.
-It's up to Jack to figure out why everyone suddenly cares so much about him.
+It's up to Jack to figure out why suddenly everyone cares so much about him.
 Back home he was practically, well, invisible.

-The Mostly True Story of Jack is a tale of magic, friendship, and sacrifice.
+The Mostly True Story of Jack is an eerie tale of magic, friendship, and sacrifice.
 It's about things broken and things put back together.
-And it's about finding a place to belong.
+Above all, it's about finding a place to belong.

 builds steadily, with twists and surprises woven throughout, and friendship